oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-liquibase/walkthrough-jenkins-liquibase.md

-# CI/CD Workflow using Liquibase with SQLcl Walk Through
+# Walkthrough CI/CD Pipeline for Liquibase with SQLcl Integration

 ## Introduction